 Multi-Agency & Criminal Investigation Defence Representation

-Finding out you are subject to an investigation, whether that be a Regulatory investigation, a multi-agency investigation or a criminal investigation, understandably, life can be turned upside down.
-We appreciate it can be an incredibly stressful time, especially as ultimately a conviction can impact your life and your ability to work in certain professions, so it’s crucial that you get expert help as soon as possible.
+When you are subject to an investigation, whether that be a regulatory investigation, a Multi-Agency Investigation, a business crime investigation or any type of criminal investigation, life can be turned upside down.
+We appreciate it can be an incredibly stressful time, especially as ultimately a conviction can impact your life and your ability to work in certain professions.
+It’s crucial that you get expert help as soon as possible.

 Draycott Browne is one of the UK’s leading criminal defence law firms with an outstanding track record of helping people facing investigation.
-Our solicitors will work for you to make sure that your rights are protected.
+Our experienced Multi-Agency Investigation Solicitors will work for you to make sure that your rights are protected.

 I’m being investigated – what do I do?